moaxcp/moaxcp.github.io/_posts/2015-08-26-pipe-service.md

     ps aux | grep --color jboss

-Bash will take the output stream of `ps aux` and make it avaliable as the input stream of the grep program for processing.
+Bash will take the output stream of `ps aux` and make it available as the input stream of the grep program for processing.

-pipe-services will work in a similar fasion.
+pipe-services will work in a similar fashion.

     get http://example.com/service... | post http://nextexample.com/service2...